privacy-scaling-explorations/zkevm-specs/specs/opcode/02MUL.md

 We followed the approch of [Multi-Limbs Multiplication](https://hackmd.io/HL0QhGUeQoSgIBt2el6fHA), with some notes:

 In notation *c = a ⋅ b*, layout could be like the below table if we got 32 columns to use.
-In table, *a₀, ⋯, a₃₁* as well as *b* and *c* are evm words on stack through bus mapping lookup.
+In table, *a₀, ⋯, a₃₁* as well as *b* and *c* are big-endian evm words on stack through bus mapping lookup.
 Each limb in evm word will be range lookup check to fit 8-bit.

 | 0  |  1 |  2 | 3  |  4 |  5 | ⋯  | 8  | ⋯ | 29 | 30 | 31 |
 |----|----|----|----|----|----|----|----|----|----|----|----|